ainchoa/runnersbmi/README.md

 So, how can you use this information to improve your performance?
 Click on the Binder badge below to launch a Jupyter notebook where you can input your age, sex, height and the distance you want to train for and we'll guide you through it:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ainchoa/runnersbmi/main?labpath=blog_notebook_test.ipynb)

+## We hope you liked it!

+We hope you liked our work and found it interesting.
+Good luck in your running training!

+By Ainhoa Hernández Serrano, Nico Sterling and Diogo Dias.